 - 1. In normal secured operating mode, device specific parameters shall not be alterable any more.
 They shall only be adjustable in a special operating mode of the instrument. - 2.
-There may be device-specific parameters that are allowed to remain unsecured.
-See extension I for instrument specific parameters.
+In case device-specific parameters could be set when the instrument is in use there shall be an evidence of such adjustment.